 The exhibition in the central part of the basement features tombstones and sculptures as well as facade stone carvings and ironwork from manor houses in Latvia.

-The exhibition is located next to the old kitchen.
+Next to the old kitchen is located the exhibition The Green Glass.
 Four vitrines display a collection of green glass household objects donated to the Museum by Karin von Borbély (Germany).